RyanC-95/Reforged-Progression/README.md

 - The vanilla method of upgrading from Diamond to Netherite has been disabled.

-- Netherite gear must now be crafted like Diamond gear, but requires Blaze Rods instead of sticks for tools.
+- Netherite tools must now be crafted like Diamond gear, but requires Blaze Rods instead of sticks for tools.

-- Use a smithing table to transfer enchantments: from Diamond → Netherite, or Iron → Diamond.
+- Use a smithing table to transfer enchantments: from Iron → Diamond, or Diamond → Netherite.
 A Netherite Upgrade is still required.

 ## Food